Kramatorsk railway station: History

-The station was built when construction of the railway line began south of Sloviansk in 1868 and the Kramatorsk site was in a suitable position, being at a junction of lines.
+The station was built when construction of the railway line began in the south of Sloviansk in 1868 and the Kramatorsk site was in a suitable position, located at a junction of lines.
 At first the railway was a single track.
 It was completed in 1879 and the building, now made of stone, had two floors.
 In the same years the settlement grew.
 During World War II the historical building was destroyed and in 1952 it was rebuilt according to the design of architect Syromyatnikov.
 An old locomotive was placed in the station forecourt in 2021 as a monument, commemorating the model produced by the Soviet Union until 1957.

 Russian invasion

 The station was damaged and numerous civilians were killed and injured by the Kramatorsk railway bombing in April 2022 during the Russian invasion.
 The attack killed at least 50 people, who were civilians trying to evacuate.

-It is unknown if or when passenger rail service will resume after the attack.
+Services to Kramatorsk was suspended until October 14, 2022.
+On that day, in time for Defenders Day and the Intercession of the Theotokos, a railway connection between Kyiv and Kramatorsk was restored, with the scheduling of the "Intercity+" train 712/711.
+The train departed Kyiv with the words "Glory to Ukraine!".
+On the route, the train stops at 9 intermediate stations: Darnytsia, Hrebinka, Lubny, Myrhorod, Poltava-Kyivskyi, Berestyn, Lozova, Barvinkove and Sloviansk.